Kenneth J. Frick, DDS, MS, Diplomate, American Board of Endodontics.

 The program in endodontics is accredited by the Commission on Dental Accreditation and has been granted the accreditation status of "approval without reporting requirements".
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611.

 Beginning July 1st, the certificate program runs 24 months over six continuous semesters.
-Enrollment in the optional OCS MS program would require an additional three to six months to complete.
+Enrollment in the optional OCS MS program may require an additional three to six months to complete.

 Number of Residents